merlot-education/ocm-abstraction-js/README.md

 Please replace `<YOUR OCM IP OR DOMAIN>` and `<YOUR CREDENTIAL DEFINITION ID>` with real values before testing.

-Kepp in mind that you will need to create a credential definition and schema to match.
+Keep in mind that you will need to create a credential definition and schema to match.

 Also, you will need to adjust the credential attributes to conform to you credential definition ID.